odygrd/quill/README.md

 |[g3log](https://github.com/KjellKod/g3log)                 |  2637  |  2792  |  2932  |  3021  |  3214  |  3485  |  4025  |

-The benchmarks are done on Linux (Ubuntu/RHEL) with GCC 9.1.
+The benchmarks are done on `Linux (Ubuntu/RHEL)` with GCC 9.1.

 Each thread is pinned on a different cpu.
-Note that running the backend logger thread in the same CPU as the caller threads, slows down the log message processing and will cause Quill's queue to fill faster performing a new allocation.
-Therefore, you will see bigger worst latencies.
+Running the backend logger thread in the same CPU as the caller hot-path threads, slows down the log message processing on the backend logging thread and will cause the SPSC queue to fill faster and re-allocate.

 The following message is logged 2'000'000 times per thread
 ```LOG_INFO(logger, "Logging int: {}, int: {}, double: {}", i, j, d)```